Where the Thrill Began: Horror Paved the Way for Dark Romance

 Now, with that being said, I am always on the lookout for new authors in a multitude of genres.
 And I am that girl that will put the newest Joe Hill release in the stack or shopping cart with my smut.
 I recently stumbled across someone who could possibly top the charts with Stephen King and other horror authors.
 Jackson R Noble.
 Now while I have not yet grabbed the book to read, from just the blurb alone, I can tell that his recreation in this book will be stellar and bone chilling.
 This is honestly what I want to see more of.

 Again, I read many different genres, but horror and thriller are always my go to.
 I am a spooky bitch after all.
-And I think it speaks volumes that while Romance is topping the charts, authors in other genres are still making their mark on the book industry.
+I also think it speaks volumes that while romance is topping the charts, authors in other genres are still making their mark on the book industry.

 So, lets talk dark romance and how horror ties in.
 While there are many different genres out there, typically in a dark romance world, you can find that your friends have read something from an iconic horror writer.
 Regardless of if it was just a quick recommendation or what initially got them into reading.